openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

 ## How It Works

-Upon the start-up the sample application reads command line parameters and loads a network and an image to the Inference Engine plugin.
+Upon the start-up the sample application reads command line parameters and loads a network and an image to the Inference Engine device.
 When inference is done, the application creates an output image and outputs data to the standard output stream.

 > **NOTE**: By default, Inference Engine samples and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](./docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md).